Askari X

-Askari X, the stage name of Ricky Murdock, is a hip-hop artist from Oakland, California.
+Ansar El Muhammad (born Ricky Murdock), better known by his stage name Askari X, is a hip-hop artist from Oakland, California.
 He has released 3 albums, is on numerous compilation albums, and has been a guest on several albums.
 Stic.man and M-1 of Dead Prez refer to Askari X in their music and credit him as one of their main musical influences.
 Askari X advocates Black Power, Black Liberation, and Islam in his lyrics.
 His sound is characterized by slow drum beats and a verbal flow similar to Tupac Shakur.
-Askari X is philosophically aligned with the African People's Socialist Party and the Uhuru Movement, and is a student of the Islamic teacher Ansar El Muhammad.
+Askari X is philosophically aligned with the African People's Socialist Party and the Uhuru Movement.
 His style may be considered as conscious rap.

 Early life

 In an autobiographical song titled "Moma" Askari X refers to experiencing domestic abuse against himself and his mother when he was 7 years old.
 He talks about being unsatisfied with school, experiencing persecution and systematic racism from the school system and the government.
 When he rebelled against the oppression he experienced in school, the school labeled Askari X as crazy and tried to place him in foster care.

 Askari X joined the Bay Area, West Coast hip hop scene when he was 16 years old.
 His career started with the rap group the Righteous Black Guerillas (RBG).
 The neighborhood of 72nd and Lacey Street in Eastmont, Oakland, where some of the RBG crew grew up, was referenced in later Askari X songs.

-Askari X encountered the Uhuru Movement, then Islam as taught by Ansar El Muhammad, whose teachings began as a prison study group.
+Askari X encountered the Uhuru Movement, then Islam as taught by the Nation of Islam, which began as a prison study group.
 Both are major influences in his music.